What Is a Merchant Account?

 Incidental fees are only charged per incidence.
 For instance, in case of a chargeback or a refund, you have to put a chargeback fee into account.
 In case there are any chargebacks, the merchant won’t get charged by the merchant service providing company.

-It is strongly advised to keep track with the fees, as there are more than just chargebacks that are classified as incidental fees.
+It is strongly advised to keep track of the fees, as there are more than just chargebacks that are classified as incidental fees.

 Annual fees are charged each year to cover the basic use of the service.
 Some merchant account providers don’t charge an annual fee.